mahalaxmi246/CampusBites/README.md

 - ✅ Register & Login with session management
 - ✅ Browse menu with category filters (Snacks, Meals, Drinks)
 - ✅ Add items to cart with quantity control
-- ✅ Dummy UPI / Card / Cash payment
+- ✅ Simulated payment system (UPI / Card / Cash)
-- ✅ Real-time order status tracking (auto updates every 3 seconds!)
+- ✅ Real-time order status tracking using periodic HTTP polling (updates every 3 seconds)
 - ✅ Unique token number for each order
 - ✅ Queue position — see how many orders are ahead of you
 - ✅ Order history — view all past orders